Online Poker in Canada

-- During each round of bets, players can opt to ‘check, fold, call or match’ the bets.
+- During each round of bets, you can opt to check, fold or call the bets.

-- A player is permitted to ‘call’, despite the number of chips they have.
+- You are permitted to call, despite the number of chips you have

-- Players must try to generate the best hand possible; out of the cards dealt, including the ‘community cards’.
+- You must try to generate the best hand possible out of the cards dealt – this includes community cards

 - If you fold or lose, you cannot get back the amount you bet.